 Taking a moment to step back and identify what the true priorities are—as well as the tasks necessary to make them happen—is a crucial first step towards meeting your goals.

-Have your visual strategist scribe the a priority graph up on a board, and use sticky notes to chart your tasks along the axes.
+In the team meeting, have your visual strategist scribe the a priority graph up on a board, and use sticky notes to chart your tasks along the axes.
 Seeing all your tasks laid out will help you align on what’s urgent, what can wait, and how to delegate responsibilities.

-Milestone by Milestone: Charting Your Path
+Tip 3: Milestone by Milestone: Charting Your Path

 When setting goals, it’s crucial that you not only clarify the goal itself, but also the specific milestones in the path towards its completion.

 For each milestone, assign an owner from your team, and a completion date.
 In the path itself, identify the strengths and resources needed to move along it.
 This does a few things, all of them equally important: